-Choice of chemicals
+Choice of chemicals of the choice of chemicals

 Based on the environmental assessments required by Section 64, the operator shall select those chemicals that give the lowest risk of environmental harm.
 Chemicals in the black and red categories and in the yellow sub category 3, cf. Section 63, shall only be selected if they are necessary for technical or safety reasons, or it has been documented in special cases that application of these will result in the lowest risk for environmental harm.